Ayane (Dead or Alive): Designs

 With Dead or Alive 3, her primary attire was changed to a black ninja outfit that covered more of her body, while exuding a "somber tone".
 Itagaki preferred it, in part due to his uncertainty towards implementing original ideas with her ribbon outfit.
 Regardless, the ribbon outfit has appeared in other Koei Tecmo games as a clothing option.
 In addition to these, Ayane has had a multitude of outfits throughout the franchise including swimsuits, schoolgirl clothes, and other variations of ninja attire.
 Many designs, such as her appearance in the Ninja Gaiden series, have integrated a butterfly design into the outfit.

+Later installments in the series have seen other designers contribute to her design.
+For Dead or Alive 6, her default outfit was changed to have a hooded ninja theme, a concept that art director Yukata Saito had been considering since 5.
+Designed by game director Yohei Shimbori, they felt the outfit resembled her Ninja Gaiden attire, and with a white shirt added to give her a more natural look conveyed a "stylish, yet mysterious character".
+For Ninja Gaiden 4, her design was handled by Tomoko Nishii of PlatinumGames.
+Here, it was changed to a black and tan semi-transparent outfit with red knee-high boots, an upside-down triangle cutout on the front showing the undersides of her breasts, fingerless gloves, and a dark blue jacket that extend to the elbow.
+The outfit was intended to reflect the futuristic cyberpunk atmosphere of the game, but also incorporated butterflies and ribbons to show her affinity for "cute" elements.
+Additionally her hairstyle was lengthened while retaining her bangs, to illustrate her fondness for beauty treatments.

-Several changes to Ayane's appearance and aesthetics have been met with considerable pushback from players.
+Several times across the series, changes to Ayane's appearance and aesthetics have been met with considerable pushback from players.
 For her appearance in Ninja Gaiden Sigma 2, they made her face appear older.
 After receiving backlash from fans, the change was reverted; however, a similar change later in the Dead or Alive series was met with less resistance.
-For Dead or Alive 5, Hayashi reduced Ayane's breast size and the amount they jiggle in order to present the game as more "mature", stating that the characters were "no longer content to be eye candy".
-Players again objected, with lead developer Yohei Shimbori stating fans requested bigger breasts much to the development team's surprise, and the change was undone.
-For Dead or Alive 6, she was made to have a hooded ninja aesthetic, aiming to follow Ninja Gaidens aesthetic, resulting in what they felt was a "stylish, yet mysterious character".
+For Dead or Alive 5, Koei Tecmo general manager Yosuke Hayashi reduced Ayane's breast size and the amount they jiggle in order to present the game as more "mature", stating that the characters were "no longer content to be eye candy".
+Players again objected, with Shimbori stating the development team was surprised when fans requested her breasts to be bigger instead, and the change was undone.